VMaksimN/nameCorrector/README.md

 _**Remove**_ usage: enter the string (or symbol) and all occurrences of this string will be removed from the object name

-_**RemoveFromTo**_ usage: enter the string and two numbers, the first and the last positions, then program remove all occurrences (between the first and the last positions) of the string from the object name
+_**RemoveFromTo**_ usage: enter the string and two numbers, the first and the last positions, then program remove all occurrences (between the first and the last positions) of the string from the object name(You can enter empty string - enter nothing in the first text box - and the program removes all symbols between the first and the second positions )

 _**AddTo**_ usage: enter the string and one number, the position of the addition, the program add your string to the position